cotes2020/jekyll-theme-chirpy/_posts/2021-01-03-enable-google-pv.md

 7. Click on **Authorize Users** and make sure to add yourself as a managed user.

-8. If you get any errors, please google it.
+8. If you get any errors, please Google it.
 The errors are self-explanatory and should be easy to fix.

 If everything went good, you'll get this screen: